 The current members of the Audit Committee are Andrew E. Goebel (Chairman), Jerome F. Henry, Jr., Phelps L. Lambert, Arthur H. McElwee, Jr. and Kelly N. Stanley.
-The Audit Committee held eight meetings during 2015.
-The functions of the Audit Committee are described under "Report of the Audit Committee" on page 69.
+The Audit Committee held eight meetings during 2017.
+The functions of the Audit Committee are described under "Report of the Audit Committee" on page 67.
 The Audit Committee has adopted a written charter which has been approved by the Board.

-The current members of the Corporate Governance and Nominating Committee are Larry E. Dunigan (Chairman), Niel C. Ellerbrook, Phelps L. Lambert, and Kelly N. Stanley.
-The Corporate Governance and Nominating Committee met four times in 2015.
-The functions of the Corporate Governance and Nominating Committee are described under "Report of the Corporate Governance and Nominating Committee and Other Board Matters" on page 6.
+The current members of the Corporate Governance and Nominating Committee are Rebecca S. Skillman (Chairperson), Niel C. Ellerbrook, Phelps L. Lambert, and Kelly N. Stanley.
+The Corporate Governance and Nominating Committee met four times in 2017.
+The functions of the Corporate Governance and Nominating Committee are described under "Report of the Corporate Governance and Nominating Committee and Other Board Matters" on page 5.
 The Corporate Governance and Nominating Committee has adopted a written charter which has been approved by the Board.

-The current members of the Compensation and Management Development Committee are Niel C. Ellerbrook (Chairman), Larry E. Dunigan, James T. Morris, Randall T. Shepard, Rebecca S. Skillman and Derrick J. Stewart.
-The Compensation and Management Development Committee met five times during 2015.
-The functions of the Compensation and Management Development Committee are described under "Scope of Responsibilities" on page 28.
+The current members of the Compensation and Management Development Committee are Niel C. Ellerbrook (Chairman), James T. Morris, Randall T. Shepard, Rebecca S. Skillman and Derrick J. Stewart.
+The Compensation and Management Development Committee met four times during 2017.
+The functions of the Compensation and Management Development Committee are described under "Scope of Responsibilities" on page 30.
 The Compensation and Management Development Committee has adopted a written charter which has been approved by the Board.

-The current members of the Enterprise Risk Committee are Linda E. White (Chairperson), Alan W. Braun, Larry E. Dunigan, Andrew E. Goebel, Rebecca S. Skillman and Katherine E. White.
-The Enterprise Risk Committee met five times in 2015.
-The function of the Enterprise Risk Committee is to oversee the Company's policies, procedures and practices relating to credit, operation and compliance risk.
-The Enterprise Risk Committee has adopted a written charter which has been approved by the Board.
+The current members of the Enterprise Risk Committee are Linda E. White (Chairperson), Alan W. Braun, Andrew E. Goebel and Katherine E. White.
+The Enterprise Risk Committee met six times in 2017.
+The function of the Enterprise Risk Committee is to oversee the Company's policies, procedures and practices relating to credit, operational, fraud, information technology/cyber and compliance risk.
+The Enterprise Risk Committee has retained an outside cyber security consultant The Enterprise Risk Committee has adopted a written charter which has been approved by the Board.

-The current members of the Community and Social Responsibility Committee are Kelly N. Stanley (Chairman), James T. Morris, Randall T. Shepard, Derrick Stewart and Linda E. White.
-The Community and Social Responsibility Committee met four times in 2015.
+The current members of the Community and Social Responsibility Committee are Kelly N. Stanley (Chairman), James T. Morris, Randall T. Shepard, Derrick J. Stewart and Linda E. White.
+The Community and Social Responsibility Committee met four times in 2017.
 The Community and Social Responsibility Committee has the responsibility to review the Company's compliance with the Community Reinvestment Act, Fair Lending Practices, associate commitment and diversity, supplier diversity and the Company's Affirmative Action Plan.
 The Community and Social Responsibility Committee also monitors the activities of the Old National Bank Foundation through which major charitable gifts from the Company are funded.
 The Community and Social Responsibility Committee has adopted a written charter which has been approved by the Board.

 The current members of the Funds Management Committee are Phelps L. Lambert (Chairman), Alan W. Braun, Andrew E. Goebel, Jerome F. Henry, Jr., Arthur H. McElwee, Jr. and Katherine E. White.
-The Funds Management Committee met five times during 2015.
-The function of the Funds Management Committee is to monitor the balance sheet risk profile of the Company, including credit, interest rate, liquidity and leverage risks.
+The Funds Management Committee met five times during 2017.
+The function of the Funds Management Committee is to monitor the balance sheet risk profile of the Company, including credit, interest rate, liquidity and capital risks.
 The Funds Management Committee is also responsible for reviewing and approving the investment policy for the Company.
 The Funds Management Committee has adopted a written charter which has been approved by the Board.